riyas90cse/oompa-loomba-crud/README.md

 ###### API Contract Specs

-The API Specs Contract Documentation is find in the [Api-contract.md](https://github.com/riyas90cse/oompa-loomba-crud/blob/main/documentations/Api-contract.md) from the `documentations` folder.
+The API Specs Contract Documentation is found in the [Api-contract.md](https://github.com/riyas90cse/oompa-loomba-crud/blob/main/documentations/Api-contract.md) from the `documentations` folder.

 ###### Tools & Technology Stack Used
 * Java 11